johndixon/rundeck-mcollective-nodes/README.md

     mco rpc rpcutil -j inventory

-Optionally if mongodb is supported, the following may be used which shall significantly increase performance when generating the reosurce model:
+Optionally if mongodb is supported, the following may be used which shall significantly increase performance when generating the resource model:

     mco rpc --dm mongo rpcutil -j inventory